ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers

 \subsection{Streaming and Scheduling}

 For the original large-scale sparse matrix, the non-zero elements are stored in either row-major or column-major order.
-However, the computation in ReRAM crossbars requires accessing elements in a matrix block, i.e., elements indexed by a same window of rows and columns.
-Thus, there is a mismatch between the data storage format in the original application, e.g., Matrix Merket File Format~\cite{boisvert1997matrix}, and the most suitable format for \rfloat accelerator.
+However, the computation in ReRAM crossbars requires accessing elements in a matrix block, i.e., elements indexed by the same window of rows and columns.
+Thus, there is a mismatch between the data storage format in the original application, e.g., Matrix Market File Format~\cite{boisvert1997matrix}, and the most suitable format for \rfloat accelerator.
 Direct access to the elements in each matrix block will result in random access and wasted memory bandwidth.
-To overcome this problem, we propose a block-major layout, which ensures that most matrix block elements can be read sequentially.

-Specifically, the non-zeros of each $2^b \times 2^b$ block are stored consecutively, and the non-zeros of every $P$ blocks among the same set of rows are stored together before moving to a different set of rows, as shown in Figure \ref{figure:layout}.
-Here, $P$ is the number of blocks can be processed in parallel, which is determined by the hyperparameters $b$, $e$, and $f$ for a given number of available ReRAM crossbars.
-We follow this zig-zag order for blocks instead of the row-major order because it can reduce the buffer requirement for intermediate results.
-To obtain one output, a dot-product is performed between the input vector and a column of the original matrix.
-The required buffer size for row-major order is proportional to $2^b$ while in our design it is proportional to $P$.
+We propose a block-major layout to overcome this problem, which ensures that most matrix block elements can be read sequentially.
+Specifically, the non-zeros of each $2^b \times 2^b$ block are stored consecutively, and the non-zeros of every $P$ blocks among the same set of rows are stored linearly before moving to a different set of rows, as shown in Figure~\ref{figure:layout}.
+Here, $P$ is the number of blocks that can be processed in parallel, which is determined by the hyper-parameters $b$, $e$, and $f$ for a given number of available ReRAM crossbars.